 Please note: there are exclusions and limitations that may apply to your policy.
 The exclusions listed below are not exhaustive and you should read the policy summary and policy wording documents fully.

-Please be aware that you may be unable to claim for any condition, injury, illness, disease, sickness or related condition and/or associated symptoms, whether specifically diagnosed or not which you knew about (or ought reasonably to have known about) at the start date or for which you sought or received advice, treatment or counselling from any doctor during the 12 months immediately before the start date
+You may be unable to claim for any condition, injury, illness, disease, sickness or related condition or associated symptoms, whether specifically diagnosed or not which you knew about (or ought reasonably to have known about) at the start date, or for which you sought or received advice, treatment or counselling from any doctor during the 12 months immediately before the start date.

-If you are self-employed and wish to claim unemployment benefit you will need to provide satisfactory evidence that you have ceased trading and are entirely without gainful employment, including the assisting, managing and/or the carrying on of any part of the day-to-day running of a business and are available for and actively seeking work.
-You must also be registered as unemployed with the Department for Work and Pensions and have signed a Jobseeker’s agreement within the United Kingdom.
+If you are self-employed and want to claim unemployment benefit you will need to provide satisfactory evidence that you have ceased trading and are entirely without gainful employment.
+This includes helping with, managing or carrying on of any part of the day-to-day running of a business.
+You must be available for and actively seeking work.
+You must also be registered as unemployed with the Department for Work and Pensions and have signed a Jobseeker's Agreement in the United Kingdom.

 If you require unemployment cover, you should read the appropriate section in the policy wording which is available throughout the application process.